sexyboys/InflexibleBundle/README.md

 Description
 -----------

 InflexibleBundle provide a bridge between Symfony2  and Inflexible library which aims to gather a collection of commonly used Inflectors into a single lib.
+It provides twig extensions too.
 Installation
 ------------